-You’ve got a great idea and now it’s time to move from the concept phase into the building phase.
+You’ve got a great idea and now it’s time to move from the concept phase into the building phase and turn your idea into a business.
 How do you determine whether you need help?
 When you have a great idea, you’re so excited and ready to go from that amazing concept in your head into actually building a physical product, but there’s a lot that goes into that.
 You need to figure out whether you need to bring on teammates with specific expertise to help turn your idea into a reality.

 My product is the decarboxylator.
 It’s a heating device that uses precision sensors in the decarboxylation algorithm to heat up cannabis material to activate it so that people can get more accurate dosing and make any cannabis product.
 It was a pretty great idea, but as somebody without an engineering background, I found it really difficult to take my idea and bring it to life.